Jo-nana/Jo-nana/README.md

 </div>

 - 🌱 I’m currently improving my fullstack skills, next step : React JS
-- 🚀 I’m looking for a Junior Fullstack position in Amsterdam
+- 🚀 I’m looking for a Junior Fullstack or Frontend position in Amsterdam
 - ⚡ Fun fact: I was a video editor and film director!
 (And yes I do love cats 🐈)